 comparison of the rate of return on housing can

+be made.
 Chart 8 compares developments in house prices

 and equity prices in Malta since the end of the